sigma-epsilon/sigmaepsilon.math/docs/source/api/api_optimization.lp.rst

 as an LPP.

 .. tip::
-   For problems starting from medium size, it is suggested to use the :func:`solve_standard_form <sigmaepsilon.math.optimize.LinearProgrammingProblem.solve_standard_form>` to solve linear problems.
+   If your problem is already in standard form, you can use the :func:`solve_standard_form <sigmaepsilon.math.optimize.LinearProgrammingProblem.solve_standard_form>` directly to solve linear problems.

 The definition of an LPP is expected in **General Form**: